dannystewart/polykit/src/polykit/env/README.md

 ### Debugging

-For detailed logging of Enviromancer's own operations:
+For detailed logging of PolyEnv's own operations:

 ```bash
 # Set this environment variable before running your application